StarFilledSky/SR-Resources/README.md

 - Submission link
 - General inquiry link(suggestions, concerns, corrections, etc..)

-Alternatively, you can edit the markdown files in src/ and submit a pull request through Github.
+Alternatively, you can edit the markdown files in src/ and submit a pull request through the Github web interface.

 ## Building the project locally